Wiktor102/webpack-scoped-css/README.md

 I created this package as other available scoped css solutions didn't satisfy me.
 Up to this point, I've been using the [scoped-css-loader](https://github.com/gaoxiaoliangz/react-scoped-css), which worked great but is now outdated (hasn't been updated for 5 years) and doesn't support modern css features (such as `@container` queries).
 Also, the mentioned loader works per file rather than per component which isn't ideal.
 Why not [css-modules](https://github.com/css-modules/css-modules) you might ask?
 Well, they require every element to have a class name and I feel this is cumbersome to use.

 ## Install & setup
+> [!NOTE]
+> You might encounter issues when using TypeScript.
+Refer to [issue #2](https://github.com/Wiktor102/webpack-scoped-css/issues/2) for a workaround.
 ```bash
 npm i webpack-scoped-css -D